+91-9923782925

 5. Ginger and Peppermint:

-• Ginger helps alleviate nausea and promotes the movement of food through the digestive tract.
+Ginger helps relieve nausea and stimulates food to move through the digestive tract.

-• Focus on healthy fats from sources like avocados, nuts, and olive oil.
+Instead, focus on beneficial fats coming from sources like avocados, nuts, and olive oil.

 7. Mindful Eating: